 Wat Saket Bangkok is where you want to be, whether you are fascinated with the temples of Bangkok's ancient past, you would love to hike up to viewpoint points, take unbelievable shots, or even have some quiet time off the bustle of the city.
 The temple portrays the traditional Thai artistry, is historically dated, and goes even further back to the Ayutthaya period, and is oddly designed, perched on top of a hill unlike any other temple in Bangkok.
 It is a perfect destination among cultural tourists, families, photographers, and first-time visitors because of its calm environment.

 Wat Saket Bangkok lies on the hill of Phu Khao Thong, or the Golden Hill, which is an artificial hill built in the early Rattanakosin era on Phu Khao Thong.
-The current golden chedi, which was also finished during the reign of King Rama V, contains the relics of Buddha and is thus a significant pilgrimage site.
+The current 58-metre golden chedi was completed during King Rama III's reign and houses Buddha relics.

 The temple is most famous for: